pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :func:`~eventsourcing.application.Repository.get`
-method of the :ref:`application repository <Repository>` class has a which works by calling these methods in this way for this purpose.
+method of the :ref:`application repository <Repository>` class works by calling these methods in this way for this purpose.

 .. _Snapshots: